 The Pretrial Services Agency was established to provide screening, investigating, reporting, recommendations, and supervision for defendants released to the custody of pretrial services.
 Investigative reports will be presented to the courts to assist in making more informed bonding decisions and appropriate supervision and services will be provided to pretrial defendants; thus, enhancing public safety.

-The pretrial investigator interviews persons held on misdemeanor or felony offenses.
+The pretrial investigator interviews persons incarcerated on misdemeanor or felony offenses.
 The investigator conducts a criminal record check and obtains and verifies information concerning employment, residency, and other ties to the community.
-Pretrial investigators interview defendants either immediately before or after the advisement hearing (in general district court), or arraignment (in circuit court), where attorney representation is determined.
+Pretrial investigators interview defendants either immediately before or after the advisement hearing (in district court) or arraignment (in circuit court), where attorney representation is determined.

 Defendants that are arrested and granted bond may also be required to be under the supervision of Pretrial Services while pending trial.
 The defendant will be required to report to a Pretrial Officer in person at the minimum of every other week.